 Team Contact: Angela Gennino and Richard Ng on Slack channel #cannabis_equity

-To support this provision, OpenOakland is providing support to other volunteer technologists and cannabis entrepreneurs who are leading the project’s development, working with the City of Oakland’s City Administrator’s Office and the Department of Race and Equity to develop an online “matchmaking” application that would assist interested equity and regular applicants to locate each other efficiently.
+To support the Equity Licensing Program, OpenOakland is providing support to other volunteer technologists and cannabis entrepreneurs who are working with the City of Oakland’s City Administrator’s Office and the Department of Race and Equity to develop CannaEquity.org, an online “matchmaking” application that would assist interested equity and regular applicants to locate each other efficiently.
 Applicants would create online accounts to pre-screen for compatibility and control the pace of information sharing and relationship building needed for the formation of space-sharing relationships.

-The app would be maintained for a limited duration, until the end of phase one of licensing.
+Once built, the app will be maintained until the end of phase one of licensing.
 This date will be determined by the collection of cannabis tax revenue sufficient to launch the next phase of equity applicant support services (assumed to be within one year).

 These projects are some of OpenOakland’s original projects.
 They are no longer actively being developed and aren’t accepting volunteers.

 Our Backstory: This platform is an open data catalog built by the OpenOakland Brigade as a community resource and our first example of what can be achieved using opensource tools in strategic ways for our city.
 This site uses the opensource CKAN platform—the same free software behind the UK government’s Data.Gov.UK resource.
 This site has been populated with data found on various Oakland government websites and from the huge data warehouse operated by Urban Strategies Council and its public web mapping platform InfoAlamedaCounty.org.